 Document notes to enhance relationships

-Have you ever been to an event, made a really strong connection with somebody, and exchanged contact information fully intending to follow up.
+Have you ever been to an event, made a really strong connection with somebody, and exchanged contact information fully intending to follow up?
 Then, life happens and you forget.
-But then, you meet them again but it's been a while and you memory is fuzzy.
+But then, you meet them again but it's been a while and your memory is fuzzy.
 With a personal CRM tool, you can add reminder notes right as you exchange information to jog your memory the next time you meet the same person.
-This is a very simple step to enhance any relationship, even those in your professional network.
+This is a very simple step to enhance any relationship, even your co-workers and other people in your professional network.

 The best personal CRMs compared